-Young patients with laxity and instability in more than one direction, i.e. anterior and posterior or posterior and inferior or all three.
+This applies to young patients with laxity and instability in more than in one direction, i.e. anterior and posterior or posterior and inferior or all three.
 Cardinal signs are hyperlaxity, sulcus sign and anterior and posterior drawer signs all causing discomfort or apprehension.